 Conclusion

-Brussels, often perceived as a modern and dynamic city, is home to many abandoned places that offer a unique experience to urbex enthusiasts.
-These sites, whether medical, industrial or religious, bear witness to a bygone past, frozen in time.
-For urban adventurers, exploring these places means discovering a hidden side of the Belgian capital, far from the classic tourist circuits.
+Brussels, often perceived as a modern and dynamic city, harbors numerous abandoned places that offer a unique experience for urban exploration enthusiasts.
+These sites, whether medical, industrial, or religious, bear witness to a bygone era, frozen in time.
+For urban adventurers, exploring these places means discovering a hidden side of the Belgian capital, far from the usual tourist routes.